McAllister-Beaver House

+The McAllister-Beaver House is an historic, American home that is located in Bellefonte, Centre County, Pennsylvania.

+The house was added to the National Register of Historic Places in 1982.

+History and architectural features

-McAllister-Beaver House is a historic home located at Bellefonte, Centre County, Pennsylvania.
-It was built about 1850, and is a massive two-story, five bay rectangular limestone building.
-It measures 42 feet, 4 inches, across and 34 feet, 2 inches, deep in the Georgian style architecture.
-It has a low pitch, gable roof and a center hall plan interior.
+Built circa 1850, this historic structure is a large, two-story, five-bay, rectangular, limestone building, which measures forty-two feet, four inches across and thirty-four feet, two inches, deep.
+Designed in the Georgian style, it has a low pitch, gable roof and a center hall plan interior.
 A rear kitchen ell was added in 1913.
 It was home to two prominent residents: Hugh N. McAllister, one of the founders of the Pennsylvania State University, and Gov. James A. Beaver.

-United States Senator for Pennsylvania Bob Casey currently (as of November 2020) maintains one of his seven statewide offices in the McAllister-Beaver House.

 The house was added to the National Register of Historic Places in 1982.